What is ENHERTU?

 about ENHERTU?

-HER2, human epidermal growth factor receptor 2; HR+, hormone receptor-positive; HR–, hormone receptor-negative.
+HER2, human epidermal growth factor receptor 2; HR+, hormone receptor-positive; HR–, hormone receptor-negative; IHC, immunohistochemistry; ISH, in-situ hybridization.